danjac/radiofeed-app/README.md

 This is the source code for a [simple, easy to use podcatcher web application](https://radiofeed.me).
 You are free to use this source to host the app yourself.
+The application is intended to be run in production in Heroku or a Heroku-like PAAS such as Dokku or Railway; however it should be quite easy to adapt it to run in other environments such as AWS EC2.

 ![desktop](/screenshots/desktop.png?raw=True)